 If you've been accepted to volunteer abroad with ILP, you know that we recommend the ISIC insurance card for all travelers.
-Now, you -- and many other future ILP volunteers -- may be wondering if this card is actually worth paying for.
+Are you wondering if this card is actually worth paying for?

 So, you've applied, been accepted, assigned and now you get to see the ever anticipated ILP group list.
-Remember in 3rd grade when you'd run to see who was in your class when they posted the list on the door?
-Anyone else?
+Who is going to be in your group?

-Trying to decide whether you should volunteer abroad for a semester (all around the world) or get paid to teach in Thailand or Taiwan can be tough.
+Trying to decide whether you should volunteer abroad for a semester (all around the world) or get paid to teach can be tough.
 Obviously, one sounds better than the other in theory, but is it the best option for YOU?
 Let me break down each of them for you...

 Topics: ILP Basics